idrugLab/DeepCancerMap/Readme.md

 DeepCancer was packed into such a local version for performing high-throughput calculation without limitation based on users' device.
 This package realizes the main funcions on the online platform.
 For using our software package more conveniently, we provide the environment file *<environment.txt>* to install environment directly.

+Limited to the uploading data size provided by Github, the files in directory "/deepcancer/files" should be downloaded from our webserver https://deepcancer.idruglab.cn.
 Due to the naming scheme, the symbol "/" was replaced with "%", which should be noticed in entering the name of cancer cell lines.

 ---
 # **Command**